 The current emphasis is on the influence of contextual information on speech perception in noise by child and adult native speakers of English and adult non-native speakers of English.
 Speech communication in daily life usually occurs in the presence of background noise (other speakers, environmental noises, reverberation, etc.).
 Listeners compensate for the distortion in the speech signal by relying on the contextual information (topic knowledge, linguistic knowledge, etc.).
 The results will provide important information regarding how linguistic experience and hearing status interact with each other and how they contribute to speech communication in daily life.

 School, playgrounds, restaurants, gym, stores, streets… we live in a noisy world.
 When you cannot hear every word someone says to you, you try to fill in the missing parts using your best guess.
-You may rely on the topic knowledge, grammar of the sentence, meaning of the sentence or phrase, or the general sounding of the word.
-If you are a young child and still learning language, if you have hearing loss, or if you do not speak English very well, you may have less ability to use context.
+You may rely on the topic knowledge, grammar of the sentence, general sounding of the word, or meaning of the sentence or phrase.
+If you are a young child and still learning language, if you have hearing loss or if you do not speak English very well, you may have less ability to use context.
 The current project in this laboratory explores how children and non-native speakers use contextual information to understand speech in noisy environments and what differences exist between them and adult native speakers.

 Professional Resources: Publication Lists

-The link below opens a new window in PubMed1 in which the author’s biomedical publications are listed.
+The link below opens a new window in PubMed1, in which the laboratory director’s biomedical publications are listed.

 11PubMed is a service of the U.S. National Library of Medicine that includes citations from MEDLINE and other life science journals for biomedical articles back to the 1950s.
 PubMed includes links to full text articles and other related resources.